 Additionally, the Court finds it notable that the specific provision providing for preemption pursuant to the FAAAA is titled, "Federal Authority over Intrastate Transportation," 49 U.S.C. § 14501(c)(1).
 The Court will not ignore such a clear expression by Congress to preempt certain state law-based claims.
 Thus, the Court concludes that the FAAAA applies to the intrastate transportation of property by motor carriers, which is directly at issue with respect to West End here.
-Accordingly, Siaci's state law-based negligence, gross negligence, breach of bailment, conversion, and punitive damages claims against West End are preempted by the FAAAA.
+Accordingly, Siaci's state law-based negligence, breach of bailment, and conversion claims against West End are preempted by the FAAAA.